sammydo/devops-sample-app/README.md

-# devops-resources
+# devops-sample-app
-Sample applications and scripts for the dev ops course.
+Sample application for the dev ops course.
 Supports the devops curriculum